ethanfoong/zepp/README.md

-**Prof. Zeppetello Research & Carbon Cycle Dynamics**
+**Extreme Coastal Climatology Research**
+**Led by UC Berkeley Prof. Zeppetello**

-This repository contains tools, analyses, and data workflows developed as part Prof. Zeppetello's research on extreme coastal temperature variations.
-The project focuses on understanding and modeling variations in the carbon cycle through data-driven analysis, atmospheric measurements, and environmental datasets.
+This repository contains tools, analyses, and data workflows developed as part of Prof. Zeppetello’s research on extreme coastal temperature variations.
+The project focuses on understanding and modeling long-term global climatological extremes, particularly those affecting coastal environments, through data-driven statistical analysis, land-based observations, and oceanic buoy measurements.

 **Project Overview**

 The project integrates multiple research and computational components to:

-- Process, clean, and harmonize large environmental datasets (e.g., meteorological, atmospheric, and carbon flux data).
+Process, clean, and harmonize large environmental datasets (e.g., meteorological, atmospheric, and oceanographic data).

-- Analyze temporal dynamics in carbon cycle indicators using statistical and data-driven techniques.
+Quantify and analyze temporal trends in extreme temperature and climate indicators using statistical and machine learning techniques.

-- Automate data diagnostics, completeness evaluation, and visualization of key variables across time.
+Automate data diagnostics, completeness evaluation, and visualization of key variables over time and across spatial scales.

-- Support reproducible and extensible workflows for ongoing carbon cycle research.
+Enable reproducible and extensible workflows for long-term climate research focused on coastal and marine interfaces.